Kr1sh-gupta/Double-Encoding/README.md

-# Double-Encoding
-Allowing users to encode strings into hexadecimal format.
-The system includes a checker to verify if a given hexadecimal value is the result of double encoding, which detects potential instances of data obfuscation or hidden information.
+Permitting clients to encode strings into hexadecimal organization.
+The framework incorporates a checker to confirm in the event that a given hexadecimal worth is the consequence of twofold encoding, which identifies expected examples of information confusion or secret data.